-A few months ago, when seven schools and a handful of individuals began rehearsing for Trinayani’s Inclusive Musical, the feel was that of any other annual concert.
+A few months ago, when seven schools and a handful of individuals began rehearsing for Trinayani’s Inclusive Musical, the feeling was that of any other annual concert.
 Students from regular schools and special needs schools began to learn songs or the ramp-walk in their own environments.
-There were readings among the theater persons playing the roles of the protagonists.
+There were readings among the theatre persons playing the roles of the protagonists.

 On 17th December, the day arrived for the final show at Rabindra Sadan featuring disabled and non-disabled performers (actors, singers, dancers) and students of 7 schools of Kolkata in a grand musical extravaganza.

-The show designed and scripted by Varsha Sheth in ‘Hinglish’, directed by theatre veteran Ashok Singh had noted danseuse Alokananda Roy choreographing the dances and Bhavna Hemani choreographing the fashion show.
-Audio visual inputs by Vineet Jain, lights by Dinesh Poddar and live singing by an Inclusive Choir added charm to a very well- produced show.
+The show was designed and scripted by Varsha Sheth in ‘Hinglish’, directed by theatre veteran Ashok Singh had noted danseuse Alokananda Roy choreographing the dances and Bhavna Hemani choreographing the fashion show.
+Audiovisual inputs by Vineet Jain, lights by Dinesh Poddar and live singing by an Inclusive Choir added charm to a very well-produced show.

 Students of Oral School for deaf children performed the songs in sign language, and the other schools that presented the song-and-dance routines were Akshar, Indian Institute of Cerebral Palsy, The Heritage School, Premasree Residential Home for the Blind, Mentaid and Ballygunge Shiksha Sadan.